-Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface shall be submitted to the BCWMC for water quality review.
-Proposed linear projects that create one or more acres of net new impervious surface shall be submitted to the BCWMC for water quality review.
+Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for water quality review.
+Proposed linear projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the city for water quality review and permitting.
+Proposed linear projects that create five or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for water quality review.
 Requirements for water quality treatment are described in Section 6.0.